azrifadly/htb-intro-to-win-cmd-line/README.md

-# htb-intro-to-win-cmd-line
+# Windows Host Credential Hunting – Lab Scenario
 Skill Assessment for Intro To Windows Command Line
-# Windows Host Credential Hunting – Lab Scenario

 ## Scenario
 During a penetration test with our team, we were instructed to collect some information for a **non-critical Windows host**.